-Derek Jeter, Todd Frazier, Troy Tulowitzki, Chase Utley and other Little League® graduates won’t be the only Little Leaguers on the diamond during the events at Major League Baseball All-Star Week in Minneapolis, Minn., from July 11-15.
+Derek Jeter, Todd Frazier, Troy Tulowitzki, Chase Utley and other Little League® graduates weren't the only Little Leaguers on the diamond during the events at Major League Baseball All-Star Week in Minneapolis, Minn., from July 11-15.

 This year, 2014, marks the 75th Anniversary of the first Little League season ever played.
-To celebrate this milestone, Little League will be actively recognized during the 85th Midsummer Classic.
-To honor Little League’s Diamond Anniversary, a group of Little Leaguers® will march in the MLB All-Star Red Carpet Show.
-Additionally, three Little League players will be escorted by a Twins legend to the mound prior to the 2014 All-Star Game on Tuesday, July 15 at Target Field to participate in the ceremonial first pitch.
-On Friday, July 11, special needs children from the Little League Challenger Division® will play a one-inning game on the outfield of Target Field, with help of volunteers from the Twins.
-Little League will also have an interactive booth at FanFest where 75th Anniversary merchandise and artwork will be available.
+To celebrate this milestone, Little League was actively recognized during the 85th Midsummer Classic.
+To honor Little League’s Diamond Anniversary, a group of Little Leaguers® marched in the MLB All-Star Red Carpet Show.
+Additionally, three Little League players were escorted by a Twins legend Rod Carew to the mound prior to the 2014 All-Star Game on July 15 at Target Field to participate in the ceremonial first pitch.
+On Friday, July 11, special needs children from the Little League Challenger Division® played a one-inning game on the outfield of Target Field, with the help of volunteers from the Twins.
+Little League also had an interactive booth at FanFest where 75th Anniversary merchandise and artwork was available.

 Little League was founded in Williamsport, Pa., by Carl Stotz, in 1939.
 In addition to celebrating the 75th Anniversary of the founding of Little League, This year also marks the 40th Anniversary of Little League Softball®, the 25th Anniversary of the Little League Challenger Division®, and the 15th Anniversary of the Little League Urban Initiative.

-During All-Star Week, Little League will have a presence at FanFest including a booth where visitors will be engaged in a trivia game, have an opportunity to have their picture taken, and Charles Fazzino, the official artist of the 75th Anniversary of Little League and the MLB All-Star Game, will sign artwork at the Little League booth.
-Select 75th Anniversary merchandise will also be available.
-On Friday, July 11, at 5:30 p.m., two Tee Ball teams from Coon Rapids National Little League will play a game on the Diamond at FanFest.
+During All-Star Week, Little League had a presence at FanFest including a booth where visitors engaged in a trivia game, had an opportunity to have their picture taken, and Charles Fazzino, the official artist of the 75th Anniversary of Little League and the MLB All-Star Game, signed artwork at the Little League booth.
+On Friday, July 11, at 5:30 p.m., two Tee Ball teams from Coon Rapids National Little League played a game on the Diamond at FanFest.

-On Friday, July 11, at 3:30 p.m. at Target Field, a Little League Challenger Division team from Hopkins Little League will participate in a one-inning game on Target Field.
-This is the seventh year of the Challenger Division players participating in an All-Star Week game.
+On Friday, July 11, at 3:30 p.m. at Target Field, a Little League Challenger Division team from Hopkins Little League participated in a one-inning game on Target Field.
+This was the seventh year of the Challenger Division players participating in an All-Star Week game.
 The Division provides an opportunity for children with physical and developmental challenges the opportunity to have a safe, exciting baseball and softball experience.

 (Batting) Todd Frazier: 1998 World Series Champion from Toms River East (N.J.)
 Little League.

 On Tuesday, July 15, the day of the All-Star Game, a team from Golden Valley Little League (Minn.) and a team from Otsego (Minn.)
-Little League will walk in the annual Red Carpet Show, directly behind the Parade Grand Marshall.
-Dr. Davie Jane Gilmour, Little League International Board of Directors Chairman and President of the Pennsylvania College of Technology will join the Little Leaguers.
-Then, prior to the start of the All-Star Game, three local players, will represent the 2.4 million Little Leaguers from around the world when they are escorted to the mound by a Twins legend to take part in the First Pitch Ceremony.
+Little League walked in the annual Red Carpet Show, directly behind the Parade Grand Marshall.
+Dr. Davie Jane Gilmour, Little League International Board of Directors Chairman and President of the Pennsylvania College of Technology, joined the Little Leaguers.
+Then, prior to the start of the All-Star Game, three local players, represented the 2.4 million Little Leaguers from around the world when they were escorted to the mound by Hall-of-Famer Rod Carew to take part in the First Pitch Ceremony.